 9. Evernote and Penultimate

 Sending an email filled with errors to your English professor is not the worst impression you can make – you could step on her foot while sneezing in her face, for instance – but it’s pretty bad.
-Maybe your friends don’t care if your text messages look like the track list for a Prince album, but you’re in college, and professionalism is key to success.
+Maybe your friends don’t care if your text messages look like the tracklist for a Prince album, but you’re in college, and professionalism is key to success.
 Grammarly is a Chrome extension that won’t save your life, but it will save your dignity.
 Grammarly checks grammar, spelling, and mechanics for anything you write online, and even helps you improve it with progress reports on your most frequent mistakes, and how to stop making them.
+Check out Grammarly, the world’s best automated proofreader; you won’t be disappointed.

 College students are stressed – more stressed than college students in the past, by a long shot.
 That’s not just our opinion either; scientific studies back it up.
 Young people haven’t always developed their defense mechanisms or strategies to deal with stress, but like everything else today, technology is here to help.
 Headspace is a meditation app designed to help you chill when you need it most.
 Guided meditations for mindfulness, relaxation, and sleep; short meditations to snap you back to reality; and emergency cool-downs for when you feel like freaking out – all on your mobile device.
 Who says technology is stressful?